During the Serenissima Republic's glorious heyday, Venice's printing houses were flourishing.

 Acqua Alta - C. Longa Santa Maria Formosa 5176b

-Attempting to hide behind an old fig tree, this bookshop may as well give up hiding.
-As the most posted Venetian bookshop on Instagram, Acqua Alta just wants to cuddle up in a quiet corner with one of its pet cats and watch the boats go by but puts up with a mass of enthusiastic fans who shuffle through daily.
-Named 'High Water', the stacked bathtubs, raised shelves and gondola full of books are functional rather than aesthetic, to prevent the prints from damaging in high tide, and the tourists love this!
-So, with no intention whatsoever, the humble Acqua Alta has become an internet institution.
-Visitors flock from far and wide to snap its quirky corners and climb its outdoor 'ruined books' steps in the self-proclaimed 'Most beautiful bookshop in the world'.
+Peeking out from behind an old fig tree, this bookshop may as well give up hiding.
+As the most posted Venetian bookshop on Instagram, Libreria Acqua Alta wants to cuddle up in a quiet armchair with one of its cats and watch the boats go by but welcomes a mass of enthusiastic fans who shuffle through its beautiful rooms daily.
+Named 'High Water', the stacked bathtubs, raised shelves and gondola (yes, gondola) packed full of books were initially functional rather than aesthetic, to prevent the prints from damaging in high tide, and the visitors love this!
+With no intention whatsoever, the offbeat Acqua Alta has become an internet institution with customers flocking from far and wide to snap its quirky corners and climb its outdoor 'ruined books' steps for a view of the canal in the courtyard of the self-proclaimed 'Most beautiful bookshop in the world'.

 La Toletta - Dorsoduro, 1214